Divisions and Committees

 At the November 2011 ASPRS Pecora Conference in Washington DC a meeting was held to present a draft concept and initiate the effort to update and revise the existing accuracy standard.
 The initial draft concept outline for the standard was presented by Dr. Qassim Abdullah.
 This outline was based on discussions during the initial teleconferences as well as Dr. Abdullah's extensive past work on the subject through his PE&RS Mapping Matters column.
 Several conference calls were held to assimilate more information, identify, discuss and resolve key issues.A Hot Topic session was presented in Sacramento (Spring, 2012) to solicit additional feedback from the membership.
 During this session, an updated accuracy table was presented by Dr. Dave Maune, based on the concepts outlined in the initial draft concept and additional work Dr. Maune was doing related to an update of the US Army Corps of Engineers engineering manual sections on mapping guidelines and standards.This table was further revised over the summer and an updated version was presented at the 2012 Fall conference in Tampa Bay.
-After the 2012 fall conference, a subcomittee chaired by Dr. Maune and including Dr. Abdullah and Karl Heidemann, worked to develop a complete working draft of a new standard.
+After the 2012 fall conference, a subcommittee chaired by Dr. Maune and including Dr. Abdullah and Karl Heidemann, worked to develop a complete working draft of a new standard.
 The initial draft was reviewed by the overall committee.
 Additional comments, modifications and contributions were incorporated into the current version, which is now being submitted for review and comment by the overall ASPRS membership.

-The version published in PE&RS is provided below as a reference.
-This version, in narrative format, provides more extensive background, explanation and justification of the core standards proposed.
-While several significant updates and revisions have been made since, this version is useful as a reference as it represents the core effort on which the final versions are based.
+The version of the standard initially published in PE&RS in December 2013 is provided here as a reference.
+While several significant updates and revisions have been made since, this version is useful as a reference as it provides more extentisive background information and represents the core effort on which the final versions are based.

 - August, 2011 - Initial effort initiated